dhis2-metadata/TB-AGG-Tuberculosis/docs/tb_agg_no-design.md

 The treatment outcomes table, specifically applicable to first-line treatments, is organized based on various types of TB cases (bacteriologically confirmed, clinical, re/treatments, HIV positive patients).

+> **NOTE**
-> **_NOTE:_**
+>
-Note that the BC and CD classification of reported TB cases in this table is designed primarily for implementations using entirely digitalized individual data collection and analysis.
+> Note that the BC and CD classification of reported TB cases in this table is designed primarily for implementations using entirely digitalized individual data collection and analysis.
 For countries employing a hybrid approach (combining paper and digital methods or utilizing both tracker and aggregate data), merging these two data types into a single DE may be considered.

 Within each patient category, the table details the number of registered cases (the treatment cohort) along with their respective treatment outcomes.
 In DHIS2, each patient category is represented as one data element for cases registered/cohort and one for treatment outcomes.
 The treatment outcome data elements are categorized under 'TB treatment outcome' with six distinct outcomes.

 The rationale for selecting these categories encompasses several factors:
 - **Meaningful Aggregation**: Categories are structured so that their collective sum remains meaningful, offering a default total in reporting tools.
 Though the overall total might not directly serve certain analyses, it represents a significant evaluated outcome—a crucial figure for reference.
 Conversely, categories like 'cases and deaths' often lack meaningful aggregation.
 - **Reduction in Data Elements**: By organizing categories for current and past forms, first and second-line treatments, the treatment outcome category streamlines the dataset from 78 to 13 data elements.
 This reduction simplifies data management and analysis.
 - **Enhanced Analytical Flexibility**: Categorization significantly enhances the flexibility in analyzing treatment outcome data.
-For instance, filtering two category options—'cured' and 'treatment completed'—allows for a straightforward display of the total number of 'treatment success' outcomes.
+For instance, filtering two category options—'cured' and 'treatment completed' — allows for a straightforward display of the total number of 'treatment success' outcomes.

 The use of categories not only ensures a comprehensible aggregation of outcomes but also streamlines data management and enables nuanced analyses for a more informed understanding of treatment effectiveness.